Today’s post comes from Anna Scuhr, a naturalist with Lake Superior Provincial Park.

 Some, like the Red Squirrel or the Canada Jay, rely on stores of food collected before snowfall, called caches.
 Others impressively continue to forage for food despite the ice and snow.

-Snowshoe Hares browse evergreen branches, managing to stay on top of the snow thanks to their large feet which distributes their weight.
+Snowshoe Hares browse evergreen branches, managing to stay on top of the snow thanks to their large feet which distribute their weight.
 Moose will trudge through the snow with their long legs, remarkably sustaining their enormous bodies with a diet of twigs.

 Then there are the predators.
 Wild hunters that must seek out animal prey in order to survive.

 Hunter and prey